Summary

 8. Conclusion

-Investing in women is not charity—it is sound economics.
+Investing in women isn’t charity; it’s sound economics.
 When women are healthy, they participate more fully in the workforce, earn more, and reinvest in their families and communities.
-The African Development Bank found that for every $10 earned by African women entrepreneurs, $9 goes back to supporting families and communities.
-This multiplier effect amplifies the impact of women's health investments.
+The question isn’t whether we can afford to invest in women’s health—it’s whether we can afford not to.

 9. References